kbecerra21/That-s-a-BigAss-Chicken/assessment.md

 If you believe you have demonstrated any of the above skills sufficiently to count toward the 20 additional objectives-based points, please indicate which objective(s) you believe you have met and provide a brief explanation of how you have met each objective.

 <!-- Explanation of demonstrated unassessed objectives below this line -->
+We integrated bibTeX with Zotero to render APA7 in-text citations.

 <!-- Explanation of demonstrated unassessed objectives above this line -->